Christopher J. Davidson, MD

 Oversize or protruding ears can be one of the most embarrassing physical problems for a person to have, especially if the person is a child.
 While big ears are not a painful or physically harmful problem, many children suffer socially and emotionally from schoolyard teasing about their ears.
 Even adults are often self-conscious and shy about them.
 Fortunately, Dr. Christopher Davidson can surgically correct this problem with an otoplasty.
-His patients from the Greater Boston area, including Wellesley, Framingham, and Natick, MA; as well as Providence, RI; southern New Hampshire; and southern Vermont feel more confident after this life-changing procedure.
+His patients from the Greater Boston area and its western suburbs, including Wellesley, Framingham, and Natick, MA; as well as Providence, RI; southern New Hampshire; and southern Vermont feel more confident after this life-changing procedure.

 Also known as ear reshaping or ear pinning, otoplasty surgery requires molding the ear cartilage and removing excess skin, and it is generally used to reduce the size of the ears or to cause them to sit closer to the head.
 Whether it is to keep your child from being embarrassed at school or to correct something that you’ve been self-conscious about your whole life, an otoplasty could be a great solution to your concerns.
 The surgery can be performed as young as four or five years of age, since the ears are almost fully developed by that point.